Preparation for Welder Certification in Pipe Welding (2-2) 3 Cr. Hrs.

 Upon successful completion of the course, the student should be able to:

-- Demonstrate knowledge of the American Welding Society (A.W.S.) and the American Society of Manufacturing Engineers ( A.S.M.E.) welders qualification examination for pipe certification.
+- Demonstrate knowledge of the American Welding Society (A.W.S.) and the American Society of Mechanical Engineers (A.S.M.E.) welders qualification examination for pipe certification.

 - Prepare a 3/8" steel plate for welding in out of position processes.